-A private nighttime tour is a once in a lifetime experience offered by local guides.
+A private nighttime tour of the Monteverde Forest is a once-in-a-lifetime experience offered by local guides.
 Walking through the jungle after dark is an undeniably unique experience.
 The jungle comes to life differently at night, and this tour allows you to understand why.

-Types of animals you can potentially see at night here include tree snakes, insects, birds, foxes and other mammals.
+Types of animals you can potentially see at night include tree snakes, insects, birds, foxes, and other mammals.

-This 2-hour tour starts and ends in the same spot.
-You should be reasonably physically fit, and be aware that it could be cancelled due to weather.
+This two-hour tour starts and ends in the same spot.
+You should be reasonably physically fit, and be aware that it could be canceled due to weather.
 You start as a big group and then separate with different guides as you hike into the deep jungle.